Round two… FIGHT!

 2. PESTEL: Political, Economic, Sociological, Technical, Environmental, and Legal considerations.

 Both acronyms are intended to provide you with a framework upon which to perform your analyses and construct your answers.
 Know them.
 And get comfortable working with them.
-Just remember that you can apply these frameworks through the lens of both business AND winemaking / production (if possible and relevant).
+Just remember that you can apply these frameworks through the lens of both business AND winemaking/production (if possible and relevant).
 WSET D2 is the “Business of Wine” after all!

 And just when you thought that 15 key terms were enough to work with, consider that you can apply a SWOT analysis to any of the Five P’s!

 Consider Product X: what are the strengths, weaknesses, opportunities, and threats to that product?
 How do the PESTEL (political, economic, sociological, technical, environmental, and legal) components affect that product?
 What about its price?
-Or its place, which could be both its provenance (vineyard / cellar / producer) AND point of sale (wine merchant)?
+Or its place, which could be both its provenance (vineyard/cellar/producer) AND point of sale (wine merchant)?

 These three frameworks (Five P’s, SWOT, and PESTEL) will give you over 100 unique scenarios you can use as inspiration to totally crush any question the WSET Diploma D2 exam throws at you.

 Important: Not every combination of these frameworks will work for every single question.
 In fact, the vast majority won’t, which is good.
 It simplifies things.
-You’ll just need to become good at reading the question, understanding what it wants from you, quickly sorting through those combinations, and efficiently discard those that are irrelevant and out of scope.
+You’ll just need to become good at reading the question, understanding what it wants from you, quickly sorting through those combinations, and efficiently discarding those that are irrelevant and out of scope.

 Stay relevant, answering the specific question, and stay on target, delivering enough information to satisfy the mark allocation.